 - Orchard oriole has co-evolved with a plant called coral bean tree and assists with its pollination.

-- Orchard orioles migrate north in search of insects that they feed their young.
+- Orchard orioles migrate north for insects that they feed their young.

 - They can be fed orange slices or jelly from the unique feeders people install for orioles.